Polaris (Australian band): The Mortal Coil (2017–2018)

-The Death of Me (2019-present)
+The Death of Me (2019–2022)

 On 21 February 2020, Polaris released their second studio album The Death of Me, also through Resist Records and Sharptone Records.
 The album was nominated for the 2020 ARIA Award for Best Hard Rock or Heavy Metal Album.
 On 3 July 2020, the band released the instrumental editions of their albums, The Mortal Coil and The Death of Me.

-In an interview with Wall of Sound, Jamie Hails confirmed the band have been working on new material during the pandemic, which they will not be releasing until they have toured The Death of Me internationally.
+In an interview with Wall of Sound, Jamie Hails confirmed the band have been working on new material during the pandemic, which they would not be releasing until they have toured The Death of Me internationally.

 On 27 July 2022, Australian electronic artist and producer PhaseOne released a collaboration track with the band entitled "Icarus", marking the first time the band have collaborated with another artist on new music.

 On 4 November 2022, Polaris announced via social media "We have entered the studio to begin assembling our next body of work" with their live sound engineer Lance Prenc at Kinglake Studios in Melbourne.